oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * `exp`: The expiration time for the JWT.
 This should be a very short duration (order of seconds) in order to prevent any abuse of the JWT.

 The self-signed JWT MAY contain other claims.

+### Unsigned JSON Object Subject Token Type {#unsigned-json-subject-token-type}
+A requester MAY use an unsigned JSON object as a `subject_token` value.
+In that case, the requester MUST set the `subject_token_type` value to: `urn:ietf:params:oauth:token-type:unsigned_json`.
+The JSON object in the subject token MUST contain the following fields:

+* `sub`: The subject for whom the Txn-Token is being requested.
+The Txn-Token Service SHALL use this value in determining the `sub` value in the Txn-Token issued in the response to this request.
+* `exp`: The expiration time of the requested Txn-Token.

+The unsigned JSON object MAY contain other fields, and the Txn-Token Service MAY consider them when generating the Txn-Token.

 ## Txn-Token Request Processing
 When the Transaction Token Service receives a Txn-Token Request it MUST validate the requesting workload client authentication and determine if that workload is authorized to obtain the Txn-Tokens with the requested values.
 The authorization policy for determining such issuance is out of scope for this specification.